pkunlp-icler/PCA-EVAL/README.md

 # PCA-EVAL

+PCA-EVAL is a novel evaluation benchmark for multi-domain embodied decision making that evaluates performance in perception, cognition, and action.

 🎯 We are in the process of finalizing the organization of our data for publication.
 The complete benchmark, along with the evaluation guidelines, will be released in two weeks.